FreeLanguageTools/vocabsieve/README.md

 For debugging purposes, set the environmental variable `VOCABSIEVE_DEBUG` to any value.
 This will create a separate profile (settings and databases for records and dictionaries) so you may perform tests without affecting your normal profile.
 For each different value of `VOCABSIEVE_DEBUG`, a separate profile is generated.
 This can be any number or string.

-Note that VocabSieve is unable to delete old profiles.
-You must do so yourself based on your operating system's locations.

 Pull requests are welcome!
 If you want to implement a significant feature, be sure to first ask by creating an issue so that no effort is wasting on doing the same work twice.

 ## API documentation